-Join conference hosts Organic Seed Alliance, Oregon State University, Washington State University, and eOrganic January 30 - February 1, 2014 in Corvallis, Oregon for the 7th Organic Seed Growers Conference.
+Register today and join conference hosts Organic Seed Alliance, Oregon State University, Washington State University, and eOrganic January 30 - February 1, 2014 in Corvallis, Oregon for the 7th Organic Seed Growers Conference.

 The biennial Organic Seed Growers Conference brings together hundreds of farmers, plant breeders, researchers, university extension, certifiers, food companies, seed production and distribution companies, and other organic stakeholders in two days of presentations, panel discussions, and networking events.
 There are also farm visits and short courses prior to the two-day conference.
-More details are coming soon.

 Join us for this unique opportunity to trade knowledge, techniques, and ideas that strengthen our organic seed community – it’s the only event of its kind!